Diseases Of The Arteries Veins And Lymphatic Question and Answers

 Answer:

-Cystic hygroma
+Cystic Hygroma

-It is the most common form of lymphangioma.
+Cystic Hygroma is the most common form of lymphangioma.

 Cystic Hygroma Clinical Features:

-• Common in neck region.
+• Common in the neck region.

 • Mostly seen in children.